dusk-network/docs-public/src/content/docs/operator/FAQ.md

 ```bash
 socat tcp-listen:8081,reuseaddr,fork tcp:localhost:8080
 ```
-This makes local port 8080 available on port 8081 and allow you to access it via external-ip:8081.
+This makes local port 8080 available on port 8081 and allows you to access it via external-ip:8081.
 To turn this into a service, you can create a `/etc/systemd/system/rusk-relay.service` file with the following content:

 ```bash
 [Unit]